silksil/NOTES-CHEATSHEET/other/async.md

+# Learning Goals?
+- What is the difference between asynchronous and synchronous code?
+- Is JS synchronous or asynchronous?
+- Is Node synchronous or asynchronous?
+- Wat are ways to deal with asynchronous code?

-## Difference asynchronous and synchronous
+# Difference asynchronous and synchronous
 Synchronous = one at a time.
 Asynchronous = multiple at once

 The difference between synchronous code and asynchronous code is that synchronous code executes from the top of a code block to the bottom in the order it was written.

 Asynchronous — moves with the inertia of the first throw by the quarterback.
 The code is processed, but along the way you may want to cause it to wait or check for the completion of a task.
 Such as:
 - First connecting to a DB
 - Writing to the DB
-- Reading from the DB
-- Returning the result back to your program

-Two main advantages of asyncronous code is that you are less depedent on other functions and that the execution is usually faster.
+Two main advantages of asyncronous code is that you are less dependent on other functions and that the execution is usually faster.

-## Javascript is synchronous that can act in an asynchronous way
+# Is JS synchronous or asynchronous?
 JavaScript is single threaded, that means only one statement is executed at a time.
 Say we have 2 lines of codes Line-1 followed by Line-2.
 Synchronous means Line-2 can not start running until the Line-1 has finished executing.

-When you hear folks say that JavaScript is an asynchronous language, what they mean is that you can manipulate JavaScript to behave in an asynchronous way; through callbacks, promises and async/sync functionality.
+When you hear folks say that **JavaScript is an asynchronous language, what they mean is that you can manipulate JavaScript to behave in an asynchronous way**; through callbacks, promises and async/sync functionality.

-## Node.js is asynschronous
+#  Is JS synchronous or asynchronous?
 Source: https://codeburst.io/how-node-js-single-thread-mechanism-work-understanding-event-loop-in-nodejs-230f7440b0ea

+# How to handle asynschronous code?
 ## Callbacks
 Asynchronous callbacks allow you to invoke a callback function which sends a database request (and any other nested callbacks) off to your app, where it waits for the response from the database, freeing up the rest of your code to continue running.

 ## Promises